Genivia/ugrep/README.md

            files and archives stored within archives up to NUM levels.

            A query terminal user interface (TUI) is opened with -Q (--query) to interactively specify search patterns and view search results.
-Note that a PATTERN argument cannot be specified in this case.
-To specify one or more patterns with -Q to start searching, use -e PATTERN.
+A PATTERN argument requires -e PATTERN to start the query TUI with the specified pattern.

            Output to a terminal for viewing is enhanced with --pretty, which is enabled by default with the ug command.